1. What is the Chapel Hill Public Library Foundation, and why is it important to our public Library?

 The Orange County Library is part of a regional library system that serves all of Orange County plus some parts of other neighboring counties.
 The Carrboro Library and Cybrary are branches of the Orange County Library.
 The Chapel Hill Public Library is an independent municipal library and separate from the Orange County Library.
 It is the second largest of nine municipal libraries in North Carolina; the High Point Public Library is the largest.

 The Chapel Hill Public Library Foundation and the Friends of the Chapel Hill Public Library complement and help each other.
 The Foundation focuses on securing the long-term financial future of the Library by building endowment and expendable revenue from capital campaign contributions, grants from foundations and other organizations, corporate gifts, planned gifts and annual donations.
-The Foundation also manages the Love Trust Fund, with assets of approximately $1.7M and oversees quarterly distributions to the Library from the Trust’s interest.
+The Foundation also manages the Love Trust Fund and oversees quarterly distributions to the Library from the Trust’s interest.

 The Friends is a membership organization of volunteers focused on helping the Library with annual operational funding and programs and they provide occasional funding for Library special needs.
 The Friends organize and conduct book sales throughout the year and direct proceeds to the Library for new book purchases, equipment needs, and children’s programming